wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-shard-map-management.md

             }
         }

-As an alternative you can use PowerShell scripts to achieve the same result.
+As an alternative you can use PowerShell scripts to achieve the same result. <!-- deleted by customization Some of the sample PowerShell examples are available [here](https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-DB-Elastic-731883db). -->

 Once shard maps have been populated, data access applications can be created or adapted to work with the maps.
 Populating or manipulating the maps need not occur again until **map layout** needs to change.